hpcleuven/VscDocumentation/source/access/data_transfer_using_winscp.rst

    or the desktop.

 The default mode is "commander".
 You can always switch the modes
-by going to the the "Options" tab, choosing "Preferences" and selecting the \\"Environment\\Interface\" category.
+by going to the "Options" tab, choosing "Preferences" and selecting the \\"Environment\\Interface\" category.

 Enable logging